The Cheapest Patek Philippe Watches: 2022 Update

-One of the oldest and most established watch manufacturers on the globe, Patek Philippe have been trailblazing the way forward in luxury Swiss watches since 1851.
+One of the oldest and most established watch manufacturers on the globe, Patek Philippe has been trailblazing the way forward in luxury Swiss watches since 1851.
 The watchmaker’s watchmaker, the brand has cemented itself as true timekeeping royalty over the last 150 years with some of the most glamorous and intricate pieces of precision engineering on the market.

 As you can imagine with the prestige of a brand such as Patek Philippe, these pieces don’t often come cheap.
 But don’t worry – we’re going to take a look at the current Patek Philippe collection to see if you can get your hands on a piece of the Swiss luxury, without having to be part of a royal family.
 If you’re ready to go, let’s take a look at our first piece…..